 Pet Insurance for Medication: Bottom Line

 Pet insurance helps pay for medications prescribed for new accidents or illnesses.
 All major insurers cover prescription medications, but only a few like Fetch, Pumpkin and Spot include alternative treatments and behavioral medications.
-Consider your pet's age, breed and health to decide if medication coverage makes sense for you.
+Consider your pet's age, breed and health before finding the best pet insurance with medication coverage to determine whether it makes sense for you.

 Pet Insurance That Covers Medication: FAQ